 “Christianity today is man-centered, not God-centered.
 God is made to wait patiently, even respectfully, on the whims of men.
 The image of God currently popular is that of a distracted Father, struggling in heartbroken desperation to get people to accept a Savior of whom they feel no need and in whom they have very little interest.
 To persuade these self-sufficient souls to respond to His generous offers God will do almost anything, even using salesmanship methods and talking down to them in the chummiest way imaginable.
 This view of things is, of course, a kind of religious romanticism which, while it often uses flattering and sometimes embarrassing terms in praise of God, manages nevertheless to make man the star of the show.”

-Whilst Pink’s wholehearted embracement of Calvinism and God’s sovereignty3)Some have argued that Pink’s Calvinism was a ‘High’ form.
-However, whilst Pink was certainly a ‘staunch’ Calvinist as he labeled himself in the 1920s, the Calvinism that he did encounter was largely watered-down.
-This was especially the case in Australia during Pink’s time. was to leave him outside the mainstream evangelicalism of the time, this was further compounded by Pink’s firm convictions on the nature of church, the gospel, and salvation.
+Whilst Pink’s wholehearted embracement of Calvinism and God’s sovereigntySome have argued that Pink’s Calvinism was a ‘High’ form.
+However, whilst Pink was certainly a ‘staunch’ Calvinist as he labeled himself in the 1920s, the Calvinism that … Continue reading was to leave him outside the mainstream evangelicalism of the time, this was further compounded by Pink’s firm convictions on the nature of church, the gospel, and salvation.
 Like Tozer, Pink was utterly dismayed at the state of the church and evangelism.
 Critiquing the state of “so-called evangelism of [his] day“, which was “a grief to genuine Christians“, in his article on Evangelism appearing in the July 1948 issue of Studies in the Scriptures, Pink goes on to attack:

 “[T]hose cheap-jack evangelists who aim no higher than rushing people into making a formal profession of faith in order that the membership of the churches may be swelled, take those who are inspired by a genuine compassion and deep concern for the perishing, who earnestly long and zealously endeavor to deliver souls from the wrath to come, yet unless they be much on their guard, they too will inevitably err.
 Unless they steadily view conversion in the way God does—as the way in which He is to he glorified—they will quickly begin to compromise in the means they employ.
 The feverish urge of modern evangelism is not how to promote the glory of the triune Jehovah, but how to multiply conversions.
 The whole current of evangelical activity during the past fifty years has taken that direction.
 Losing sight of God’s end, the churches have devised means of their own.”

 Contemporary evangelism, in Pink’s sight, erred in its priorities and miscomprehended the focus of the gospel.
 Instead of focusing on Christ, it focused on the sinner.
 Instead of evangelism being a vehicle in which God is glorified through the unadulterated proclamation of salvation to the repentant sinner, it instead emphasised numbers.
 Driving so-called evangelists to attempt a plethora of tactics and theatrics in order to bring forth conversions, without imparting any real Scriptural substance.
 This often led, by consequence, to many unregenerate people in church holding to a superficial notion of the gospel.
-People who, in Pink’s experience, believed that they could avoid hell simply by intellectually ‘believing’, without exhibiting any real faith, and all while believing they could retain their carnal and worldly desires.4)“The terms of Christ’s salvation are erroneously stated by the present-day evangelist.
-With very rare exceptions, he tells his hearers that salvation is by grace and is received as a free gift, that Christ has done everything for the sinner, and that nothing remains but for him to “believe,” to trust in the infinite merits of His blood.
-And so widely does this conception now prevail in “orthodox” circles, so frequently has it been dinned in their ears, so deeply has it taken root in their minds—that for one to now challenge it and denounce it as being so inadequate and one-sided as to be deceptive and erroneous, is for him to instantly court the stigma of being a heretic, and to be charged with dishonoring the finished work of Christ by inculcating salvation by works! … Salvation is by grace, by grace alone—for a fallen creature cannot possibly do anything to merit God’s approval or earn His favor.
-Nevertheless, divine grace is not exercised at the expense of holiness, for it never compromises with sin.
-It is also true that salvation is a free gift—but an empty hand must receive it, and not a hand which still tightly grasps the world!”
-Evangelism, Studies in the Scriptures, July 1948:
+People who, in Pink’s experience, believed that they could avoid hell simply by intellectually ‘believing’, without exhibiting any real faith, and all while believing they could retain their carnal and worldly desires.“The terms of Christ’s salvation are erroneously stated by the present-day evangelist.
+With very rare exceptions, he tells his hearers that salvation is by grace and is received as a free … Continue reading:

 “Most people in this twentieth century are so ignorant they imagine that the gospel concerns sinners.
 It does not, and the gospel is not about sinners.
 The gospel is the gospel of Christ!
 It is about the person and the work of God’s Son!
 Now listen, I want you to get this very clearly.
 The gospel is not an “offer,” the gospel is a proclamation, not an “invitation.”
 The gospel is a proclamation about Christ, and the gospel, is true even if not one man on earth tonight believed it!
 My believing the gospel does not make the gospel true.
 The gospel is true whether I believe it or no, because the gospel is not about me, the gospel is about Christ.